 There are many mental health challenges associated with the impact that COVID-19 is having on AU and the world.
 Given the need for social distancing, the dispersal of our campus community for online learning, and state regulations governing mental health services, we have moved to a telemental health (TMH) model, which we believe puts us in the best position to support our community at this time.
-The Counseling Center is open and offering our services virtually during the academic year on Monday and Thursday, 9 a.m.-6 p.m., and Tuesday, Wednesday and Frida, 9 a.m.
-AM-5 p.m.
-At present, these hours are virtual.
+The Counseling Center is open and offering our services virtually during the summer on Monday to Friday, 9 a.m.- 5 p.m.

 Crisis intervention is available 24 hours a day through AUProtoCall, 202-885-7979.

-There are limited services available during the period when AU is suspending in-person classes due to the evolving response to COVID-19, and we know this is challenging.
+Due to the evolving response to COVID-19, there are limited services available during the summer when the majority of courses will be available online with some in-person classes offered in the sciences and other areas that require in-person activity.
 We continue to be here for you and to do all we can to support you virtually.